 How Long Does the Social Security Application Process Take?

 Waiting for the Social Security Administration (SSA) to make a claim decision can be an extremely frustrating process.
 In part, this is because the SSA does not place an exact date or time frame on how long a claim will take to process.
 While the SSA claims that the average disability application takes between three and five months to process, it can take up to two years for benefits to be awarded in some cases.

 Checking your SSI Disability Benefits Status

 If you haven’t heard from the SSA and you submitted your application more than two to three months ago, it is within your best interest to check your claim’s status.
 To do this, visit the Social Security Administration’s Application Status Information page.
 You will need to know your Social Security number and your application confirmation number.
-However, having an experienced and dedicated attorney on your side will ensure that your claim is proactively and efficiently developed, keeping you informed along the way.
+However, having an experienced and dedicated SSD attorney in Michigan on your side will ensure that your claim is proactively and efficiently developed, keeping you informed along the way.

 What Is the Five-Month Waiting Period?

 Once you receive a letter from the SSA informing you that your Social Security Disability claim has been approved, you may be entitled to payment of back benefits that began accruing in the sixth month after the onset of your disability.
 In other words, you may receive backpay for the period between the sixth month after the onset of your disability and the date your claim is approved.
 If your claim is approved within the first five months after your onset date, then there would not be backpay.